Factoring / AR

 Faster customer payments directly reduce invoice aging, which lowers discount fees and shortens the factoring cycle.
 For companies managing large receivable portfolios, this begins with disciplined collections and clear payment expectations at the contract level.

 CFOs can implement structured follow-ups, automated reminders, and escalation protocols for past-due invoices.
 Offering early payment incentives to select customers may also improve cash velocity.
-When customers consistently pay within agreed terms, factoring providers view the receivables as lower risk, which often results in more favorable pricing.
+Consistent customer payment performance typically improves receivables quality metrics and supports more competitive pricing structures.

 Streamline Invoice Processing